 (G) Renewal of individual indirect discharge permits.

-(1) Any permittee who wishes to continue to discharge after the expiration of the individual indirect discharge permit shall submit a complete application for renewal of the permit at least one hundred eighty days prior to the expiration of the permit.
-Except as provided in paragraph (G)(2) of this rule, individual indirect discharge permits shall be renewed in accordance with the provisions for issuance of permits under this chapter.
+(1) Any permittee who wishes to continue to discharge after the expiration of the permittee's individual indirect discharge permit shall submit a complete application for renewal of the permit at least one hundred eighty days prior to the expiration of the permit.
+Individual indirect discharge permits shall be renewed in accordance with the provisions for issuance of permits under this chapter.

 (H) Individual indirect discharge permit duration.